akka/akka/akka-docs/src/main/paradox/additional/schema-evolution.md

 serializers, and in case a `AsyncWriteJournal` plugin implementation chooses to use them directly, the above serialization scheme will be used.

-Please refer to your write journal's documentation to learn more about how it handles serialization!
+Please refer to your write journal's documentation to learn more about how it handles serialization.

 For example, some journals may choose to not use Akka Serialization *at all* and instead store the data in a format that is more "native" for the underlying datastore, e.g. using JSON or some other kind of format that the target